-And we present a new effective method how to convert color image into binarized image.
-The new binarization method is used to converting training dataset and testing dataset into binarized image during training and testing our model.
-Using binarized dataset, our model achieves state-of-the-art performance on testing dataset which belong to different types of rotor under different lighting conditions, beating other methods by a considerable margin.
+And we present a new effective method to convert color images into binary images.
+The new binarization method is used to convert training dataset and testing dataset into binarized images during training and testing our model.
+Using binary dataset, our model achieves state-of-the-art performance on testing dataset which belong to different types of rotor under different lighting conditions, and beats other models by a considerable margin.

-Experiment results show that using pre-trained Inception-V3 trained with ImageNet to conduct transfer learning is an effective way to resolve the problem that the target domain has just limited labeled samples, and converting training and testing dataset into binarized image will significantly enhance the adaptability of the model.
+Experiment results show that using pre-trained Inception-V3 trained with ImageNet to conduct transfer learning is an effective way to solve the problem that the target domain just has limited labeled samples, and converting training and testing dataset into binary images will significantly enhance the adaptability of the model.

 REFERENCES